 So, if you’re not familiar with the Clearaudio Concept turntable by now, the concept is essentially getting the most exceptional sound you can from your records at this price.

 If that, combined with the five stars at the top of this review and this deck’s mantelpiece full of What Hi-Fi?
 Awards, doesn’t convince you to part with a grand, we suppose our work is cut out with the remaining stretch of this review.

 Still, we’ll soldier on undaunted because we think anyone who treasures their stack of vinyl deserves to know just what delights the Clearaudio has to offer

 Simplicity is a big part of this package’s charm.
 Unlike some rival designs, which require patience, a steady hand and a passable grasp of mathematics to get working, the Concept is a ‘plug and play’ product straight from the box.

-The company’s own MM Concept cartridge is fitted to the Verify Direct Wire Plus tonearm, and Clearaudio sets everything, up to and including cartridge weight and bias, before the turntable leaves the factory.
+The company’s own moving-magnet Concept cartridge is fitted to the Verify Direct Wire Plus tonearm (though there is also a moving-coil alternative available), and Clearaudio sets everything, including the cartridge weight and bias, before the turntable leaves the factory.